galaxyproject/admin-training/sessions/05-reference-genomes/ex1-reference-genomes.md

 ## Further reading

-If you want to know more about data managers including how to write a data manager tool, details can be found at: [https://wiki.galaxyproject.org/Admin/Tools/DataManagers/](https://wiki.galaxyproject.org/Admin/Tools/DataManagers/)
+If you want to know more about data managers including how to write a data manager tool, details can be found at: [https://galaxyproject.org/admin/tools/data-managers/](https://galaxyproject.org/admin/tools/data-managers/)

 Suggestions and comments are welcome.
-Please contact: